-The MPAA (Money Purchase Annual Allowance) is the amount that you are allowed to contribute each year towards your pension.
-The problem is, because it’s a money purchase pension, any contribution counts toward this limit – not just contributions made from income earned within the tax year.
+The MPAA (Money Purchase Annual Allowance2) is the amount that you are allowed to contribute each year towards your pension.
+The problem is because it’s a money purchase pension, any contribution counts toward this limit – not just contributions made from income earned within the tax year.

 Let’s dig a little deeper: